 Third-party vendors such as Google, Apple, SAP, Cisco, Fortinet, and VMware have released updates after last month’s Patch Tuesday.
-Other vendors who released updates in February 2023 include:
+Other vendors who released updates in September 2023 include:

-- Google released the Android March 2023, ChromeOS, and Google Chrome security updates.
+- Google released the Android September 2023 and Chrome updates to fix actively exploited vulnerabilities.

-- SAP has released its March 2023 Patch Day updates.
+- SAP has released its September 2023 Patch Day updates.

 Windows security updates

 In addition to the security fixes, Microsoft has also published an update for the Windows Update service to improve its reliability and performance.

 Microsoft fixes 16 vulnerabilities in Windows 11, where 1 of which are considered critical and 15 important.